SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 5. **Set the LED off:** `led_pin.value(0)` sets the voltage level on the pin to low, turning the LED off.

 This code demonstrates the basic process of controlling a digital output device (an LED) using MicroPython.
 You can modify the GPIO pin number and the delay time to suit your specific requirements.

 ## PWM

-PWM is a technique used to control the average power delivered to a load by varying the width of the pulses of a square wave signal.
-In other words, it involves switching a load between fully on and fully off states at a high frequency, while adjusting the proportion of time the load is on versus off.
+PWM is a technique used to **control the average power delivered** to a load by **varying the width of the pulses** of a square wave signal.
+In other words, it involves **switching a load between fully on and fully off states at a high frequency**, while adjusting the proportion of time the load is on versus off.

-**How does PWM work?**
+### How does PWM work?
 1. **Square Wave Generation:** A square wave signal is generated with a fixed frequency and amplitude.
 2. **Duty Cycle Adjustment:** The duty cycle of the square wave is varied.
 The duty cycle is the ratio of the "on" time of the pulse to the total period of the pulse.
 3. **Load Control:** The square wave signal is applied to a load, such as a motor or LED.
 4. **Average Power Control:** The average power delivered to the load is determined by the duty cycle.
 A higher duty cycle means more time the load is on, resulting in higher average power.

-**Key Benefits of PWM:**
+### Benefits of PWM
 - **Efficient Power Control:** PWM allows for precise control of power delivery to a load without wasting energy as heat.
 - **Smooth Control:** By using a high PWM frequency, the load can be controlled smoothly, avoiding flickering or noise.
 - **Flexibility:** PWM can be used to control a wide range of loads, including motors, LEDs, heaters, and more.
 - **Simplicity:** PWM circuits are relatively simple to implement, making them widely used in various applications.

-**Applications of PWM:**
+### Applications of PWM
 - **Motor Control:** PWM is commonly used to control the speed and direction of DC motors.
 - **LED Brightness Control:** By varying the duty cycle of a PWM signal applied to an LED, its brightness can be adjusted smoothly.
 - **Audio Amplifiers:** PWM can be used to generate analog audio signals from digital data, providing a cost-effective and efficient solution.
 - **Power Supplies:** PWM is used in switching power supplies to regulate output voltage and improve efficiency.
 - **Robotics:** PWM is used to control the movement of robotic actuators and joints.

-**Additional Considerations:**
+### Additional Considerations
 - **PWM Frequency:** The choice of PWM frequency depends on the specific application.
 Higher frequencies can reduce noise and flickering, but they may also require faster switching components.
 - **Dead Time:** To prevent excessive current flow through switching components, a dead time (a period where both the "on" and "off" signals are low) is often introduced between the "on" and "off" states of the PWM signal.

 In summary, PWM is a versatile and efficient technique for controlling the power delivered to a load.
 It has a wide range of applications and is an essential tool in many electronic systems.

 ### Example: Using PWM to dim a LED.
 ```python
 import time